-Class: Characters may be Professors, Investigators, Monster Whackers, or Cultists.
-Each Class has different abilities, as shown on the cards.
-You gain the abilities of a Class the moment you play its card in front of you, and you lose them as soon as you discard that card.
+Each Class has special abilities, shown on the cards.
+You gain the abilities of a Class the moment you play its card in front of you, and lose them as soon as you discard that card.
 Some Class abilities are powered by discards.
-You may discard any card, in play or in your hand, to power a special ability.
+You may discard any card, in play or in your hand, to power a special ability, unless the ability says otherwise.
+See the Class cards for when abilities can be used.

-You can discard a Class card at any time, even in combat: "I don't wanna be a Professor any more."
-Exception: you cannot discard the Cultist card voluntarily.
-See Cultists, below.
-When you discard a Class card, you become classless until you play another class card.
+You can discard a Class card at any time, even in combat: "I don't wanna be a Scientist anymore."
+When you discard a Class card, you become classless until you play another Class card.